BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

 - Copy the uploaded files into the proper table in snowflake.

-<strong>This product is a personal project created for testing purposes only & provided as is without any warranty.
+<strong>This product is a personal project & provided as is without any warranty.
 This application is not associated with Snowflake Inc. & not a supported product.
 Please use it at your own risk.</strong>

 <br>